 Q. I hear the RIAA sends out "pre-litigation" letters.
 What are they?

-Stanford becomes aware that a pre-litigation letter is coming by receipt of an email from the RIAA to our Information Security Officer identifying an IP address.
-Stanford tries to track down the user of the IP address after receipt of this email, and Stanford forwards the email to the IP address user.
-Stanford will then forward the pre-litigation settlement letter to the user, which may come anywhere from several days to several months after the initial email.
-Stanford will not identify the user to the RIAA until it is served with a lawful subpoena.
-Stanford will, however, comply with lawfully issued subpoenas, which may include releasing the name of a student to the RIAA.
+Stanford becomes aware that a pre-litigation letter is coming by receipt of an email from the copyright holderto our Information Security Officer identifying an IP address.
+Stanford tries to track down the user of the IP address after receipt of this email, and Stanford forwards the email to the IP address user..
+Stanford will not identify thestudent to the copyright holder until it is served with a lawful subpoena.
+Stanford will, however, comply with lawfully issued subpoenas, which may include releasing the name of a student..

 Q. How do pre-litigation letters and lawsuits relate to DMCA complaints?